bartleby/Core-iOS-Application-Architecture/README.md

 <br>

 Coordinator is an object that handles navigation flow and shares flow’s handling for the next coordinator after switching on the next chain.
 It means that coordinators should only keep navigation logic between screens.
 Coordinators can keep references to a storage, which holds data that is used by factories for creating modules, but they can never handle a module’s business logic and never drive a cell’s behavior.

+All your coordinators should be in the "Coordinators" folder along the path "Classes/Assemblys/Coordinators"

 You can learn more about the coordinators from the [article](https://medium.com/blacklane-engineering/coordinators-essential-tutorial-part-i-376c836e9ba7) by Andrey Panov.